-The hard landscape elements have been carefully selected to for their proposed function and durability, and their ability to enhance the space and honour its historical parkland character.
-In parts of the site where there are lots of existing trees and therefore root protection zones, paving that can be laid using a no dig construction method has been favoured.
+The hard landscape elements have been carefully selected for their proposed function and durability, and their ability to enhance the space and honour its historical parkland character.
+In parts of the site where there are existing trees and therefore root protection zones, paving that can be laid using a no dig construction method.
 Sustainability has also been a key consideration with a desire to use as much of the high-quality materials on site as possible.
 Materials that will benefit the SUDs strategy have also been proposed where possible, such as permeable resin bound paving, permeable concrete blocks, gravel suds pavers and reinforced grass.

 The main avenue will be resurfaced with a buff macadam over the existing tarmac, this will repair the surface and create a shared surface aesthetic that is fitting for its parkland setting, but also durable and fit for purpose.
 As it will be laid on top of the existing tarmac it will have less impact on root protection zones.
-Main paths closer to the residences will be permeable resin bound gravel, and woodland paths will be laid with loose bark chip and timber edging using a no dig construction to protect tree roots.
+Paths will be permeable resin bound gravel.
+A limited number of woodland paths will be laid with loose bark chip and timber edging using a no dig construction to protect tree roots, these paths are in locations where there are root protection zones and level differences, such spaces are not counted as contributing to the communal nor public open spaces.
 Where raised decking, bridges and elevated walkways are necessary composite timber decking will be used to ensure longevity.
 With timber being used for structures within the woodland - such as the yoga platform, elevated bird hide and elevated tree walk.

 The existing granite cobbles from the path that leads up to Dalguise House will be retained and used around the main house.
 These will be supplemented with new granite cobbles, (chosen to match existing), and used around the Coach House.
 Private terraces will be laid with granite flags.
-The two other feature paving areas, such as the area around the outdoor pavilion within the central lawn and the terraced gardens will consist of large high quality, polished concrete slabs with gravel joints.
+The two other feature paving areas, such as the area around the outdoor pavilion within the central lawn will consist of large high quality, polished concrete slabs.
 These materials should complement and further enhance the existing hard materials and natural surroundings.

-Reinforced grass system will be used for the Fire emergency route that runs up the northern slopes in addition to various road widening passing bays along the main avenue to help retain the parkland character of the site at these points.
+Reinforced grass system will be used for the Fire emergency route that runs up the northern to help retain the parkland character.